What is a direct payment?

 - The payer's bank forwards the payer's receiving address to the invoicing company as a recipient notification.
 The recipient notification contains information on the customer being a direct payment customer.

 - The invoicing company processes the received recipient notification, which updates the information in Procountor's customer register.
 Recipient notifications can be found from Registers > Business partners.
 Recipient notifications regarding direct payments arrive to Procountor with a type Direct payment.
 After the recipient notification has been processed, customer’s payment method will be changed to Direct payment.

 - The invoicing company sends the invoice to the customer and a copy of the invoice as an electronic invoice message to the bank.

 - The payer's bank pays the invoice automatically on the due date in accordance with the assignment.

 Direct payment in customer information

-In the customer information, allocating the recipient notification has changed the value of the customer's Payment method field to Direct payment.
+In the customer information, allocating the recipient notification changes the customer's Payment method field to Direct payment.
 After allocating the notification, the options available in the customer's Invoice channel field are Mail or E-mail.